susiegriggo/VHAMSTeR/README.md

 ### Conda environment (recommended for HPC)

-An `environment.yml` is provided.
+An `environment.yml` is provided that includes `mmseqs2` from `bioconda`.
 If you want GPU support, edit the `pytorch-cuda` version to match your cluster before running:

 ```bash
 conda env create -f environment.yml